top of page

 One of the biggest, boldest productions I ever pulled off was this: we shut down Regent Street in London, yes, the entire stretch from Oxford Circus to Leicester Square, for Gumball 3000.

-barricades, cameras flashing, people screaming.
+Picture it: a roaring parade of supercars rolling down what’s usually one of the busiest shopping streets in Europe, transformed into a full-blown spectacle.
+Thousands lined the barricades, cameras flashing, people screaming.
 We had celebrities, DJs, the Mayor of London, a custom-built half-pipe, a Shell vintage petrol station pop-up, brand activations up and down the street, and even a skateboarding demo.
 The whole thing was a sensory overload—in the best way.

 David Hasselhoff Man sitting on a red sports car with racing decals in front of a Shell station in a city; cheerful mood, onlookers in the background.